Hugo Award for Best Semiprozine

 The Hugo Award for Best Semiprozine is given each year to a periodical publication related to science fiction or fantasy that meets several criteria having to do with the number of issues published and who, if anyone, receives payment.
 The award was first presented in 1984, and has been given annually since, though the qualifying criteria have changed.
 Awards were once also given out for professional magazines in the professional magazine category, and are still awarded for fan magazines in the fanzine category.

-In addition to the regular Hugo awards, beginning in 1996 Retrospective Hugo Awards, or "Retro Hugos", have been available to be awarded for years 50, 75, or 100 years prior in which no awards were given.
-To date, Retro Hugo awards have been awarded for 1939, 1941, 1943–1946, 1951, and 1954, but for each of those years, the Semiprozine category failed to receive enough nominating votes to form a ballot.
+In addition to the regular Hugo awards, between 1996 and 2025, Retrospective Hugo Awards or "Retro-Hugos" were available for works published 50, 75, or 100 years prior.
+Retro-Hugos could only be awarded for years after 1939 in which no awards were originally given.
+Retro-Hugo awards were awarded for 1939, 1941, 1943–1946, 1951, and 1954, but for each of those years, the Semiprozine category failed to receive enough nominating votes to form a ballot.

 At the 2008 business meeting, an amendment to the World Science Fiction Society's Constitution was passed that would have removed the Semiprozine category.
 The vote to ratify this amendment was held the following year; the ratification failed and the category remained.
 Instead, a committee was formed to recommend improvements to the category and related categories.